Cholla-MHD: An Exascale-Capable Magnetohydrodynamic Extension to the Cholla Astrophysical Simulation Code: Introduction

 Over the past decade it has become increasingly clear that magnetohydrodynamics (MHD) plays a significant role in a variety of astrophysical phenomena \citep[e.g.][]{charbonneau_2014, beck_2016, naab_2017, han_2017, kaspi_2017, blandford_2019, Nakariakov_2020, davis_2020, Trujillo_2022, Philippov_2022, brandenburg_2023}.
 Magnetic fields couple to gas both directly through plasma interactions with the magnetic field, and indirectly through cosmic ray transport \citep[e.g.][]{pfrommer_simulating_2017, girichidis_spectrally_2019, chan_cosmic_2019, buck_effects_2020, werhahn_cosmic_2021, yoshida_trajectory_2021, girichidis_spectrally_2022, nunez-castineyra_cosmic-ray_2022, werhahn_gamma-ray_2023}, anisotropic conduction \citep[e.g.][]{yang_fermi_2012, hanasz_cosmic_2013, simpson_role_2016, girichidis_launching_2016, pakmor_galactic_2016, bruggen_2023}, and other physical effects.

 Many studies have focused on the role of magnetic fields in galaxy evolution and have provided intriguing hints as to the possible effects of magnetic fields in galaxy dynamics \citep{shin_2008, banda_2016, grand_auriga_2017, pakmor_magnetic_2017, hopkins_but_2020, wibking_2021}.
-Different simulation methods, codes, and resolutions show varying impacts of magnetic fields, ranging from magnetic fields being largely irrelevant on large scales to magnetic fields being critically important in determining the evolution and structure of the interstellar medium (ISM), modifying galactic feedback, and influencing the structure of the circumgalactic medium (CGM) \citep{martin-alvarez_how_2020, dobbs_magnetic_2007, kim_vertical_2015, hanasz_global_2009, pakmor_simulations_2013, banda_2017}.
-A major factor in this uncertainty is the effect of numerical resolution on MHD simulations -- galactic magnetic fields are likely amplified by a turbulent dynamo, which operates over a large dynamic range \citep{martin-alvarez_three-phase_2018, beck_1996, gent_2021, carteret_2022, brandenburg_2023}.
-Resolving this dynamo requires extremely high resolution MHD simulations -- simulations that are now possible thanks to recent developments in hardware, numerical algorithms, and software.
+Different simulations employing different numerical methods show varying impacts of magnetic fields, ranging from magnetic fields being largely irrelevant on large scales to magnetic fields being critically important in determining the evolution and structure of the interstellar medium (ISM), modifying galactic feedback, and influencing the structure of the circumgalactic medium (CGM) \citep{martin-alvarez_how_2020, dobbs_magnetic_2007, kim_vertical_2015, hanasz_global_2009, pakmor_simulations_2013, banda_2017}.
+One factor in this uncertainty is the effect of numerical resolution on MHD simulations -- galactic magnetic fields are likely amplified by a turbulent dynamo, which operates over a large dynamic range \citep{martin-alvarez_three-phase_2018, beck_1996, gent_2021, carteret_2022, brandenburg_2023}.
+The accuracy with which the dynamo is captured thus depends on both the numerical method that is employed as well as the resolution.
+Thus, a simple way to extend the dynamic range captured in an MHD simulation is by employing very high resolution MHD simulations -- simulations that are now possible thanks to recent developments in hardware, numerical algorithms, and software.